bhisaac/5eFP/5eFP-SRD.md

 ### Elite Monster Encounter Templates (in progress ...)

 Elite creatures within an encounter can be further customized with healer, mage, scoundrel, and warrior templates.
-Add the template features to the designated creature or creatures in an encounter.
+Add the template's game features to the designated creature or creatures in an encounter.

 ### Healer Template
 - MAX Wounds +1
 - Defense +1
-- Action, Cooldown: target a creature within 6 squares.
+- (Action, Cooldown): target a creature within 6 squares.
 For the rest of the encounter, if the target is assigned 1 or more points of damage, reduce that damage by 1.
 If another friendly creature is within 6 squares of the target, move this beneficial effect onto it at the end of the turn, favoring the target with more wounds.

 ### Scoundrel Template
 - MAX Wounds +1